 There are several important things you need to know before you apply to the Redress Scheme:

-You should talk to a specialist solicitor BEFORE you contact the Scheme.
+You should talk to a National Redress Scheme solicitor BEFORE you contact the Scheme.
 The solicitor will assess your case and will make sure you have the best chance to receive the maximum redress.
 Don’t make the mistake of going in unrepresented.
 You literally get one chance to get it right.
 If you don’t accept what you are offered your application lapses and you get nothing.
 Don’t let that happen.

 Do not apply to the Scheme if you have never received any money from a church, institution or charity.
 There are important options to consider before thinking about redress.
 The Scheme is a compensation of last resort.
 It is just one of your options for achieving a payment.